YangPiCui/ErgonomicVerticalKeyboard/README.md

 ## [Part 1: Design Keyboard Shape](/design_keyboard_shape)

 Next step, decide:
-1. buy new laptop, install Ubuntu, play with Clojure
-2. 1st option but use virtual machine
+1. Play with Clojure, Leiningen, OpenSCAD
-3. get the 3D model in Fusion 360 and learn it myself
+2. get the 3D model in Fusion 360
-4. 3rd option but ask a friend to do it.
+3. 2nd option but ask a friend to do it.

 ## Part ?: Design Letter and Symbol Layout